All Episodes

 So now you're saying the Department of Education, let's go back to the Department of Education.

-Hold on, no, no, I was I didn't answer your question.
+No, no, I didn't answer your question.

 All right.

-The reason that this was given, right, when you're talking about the Great Society program, the reason when you look at the Model Cities program, herbal urban planning, eight billion dollars into Detroit, adjusted for inflation.
+The reason that this was given, right, when you're talking about the Great Society program, the reason when you look at the Model Cities program, urban planning, $8 billion in Detroit, adjust it for inflation, the reason that, and I don't know if you know this, black students in this country get more spending for people than white students.

-These were the reparations that were asked of white people throughout each decade, given, and then we're told, no, no, that's not the real one.
+Even in impoverished neighborhoods through public funding, these were the reparations that were asked of white people throughout each decade, given, and then we're told, no, no, that's not the real one.

-They were given, whether you'd like them or not, whether you think they work or not.
+They were given whether you'd like them or not, whether you think they work or not.

-I think we should completely suspend the Federal Department of Education.
+I think we should completely suspend the federal Department of Education.

-I think the Texas state could do a much better job, but those were done in the name of racial reparations because they were demanded.
+But those were done in the name of racial reparations because they were demanded.

 And now it's not enough.

-You say that, Steve, listen.
+Steve, listen.

 I agree with you.

-Because it's so why would they do that?
+Because it's so rare.

 The reason for it.

-But let me ask you, that's my point.
+But let me ask you a question.

-People did it the way we were.
+People did it the way we were using it.

 Your approach was wrong.